SWNRG/TriCloudEdge-Testbed/readme.md

 **Project Architecture and Purpose**

-This project implements a three-tier IoT system optimized for speed and resource efficiency by assigning tasks to the most appropriate level.
+The project implements a three-tier IoT system optimized for speed and resource efficiency by assigning tasks to the most appropriate level of the continuum (far edge-edge-cloud).

 1.  **Far-Edge (ESP32-CAM):** This tier is responsible for initial **face detection**.
 Due to limited processing capabilities (remember the cost of an ESP32-CAM), it can only detect the presence of a face in the video feed.
 Once a face is detected, it crops the image to the face\'s bounding box and transmits only that smaller image to the edge device saving resources.

 2.  **Edge (ESP32-S3):** This more powerful device (AI-capable) acts as the edge server.
 It receives the face image from the far-edge device over a WebSocket connection.
 It then performs **facial recognition** by comparing the image against a local database of known faces stored in its flash memory.
 This allows for rapid identification without cloud latency.

 3.  **Cloud (AWS IoT):** If the face is not recognized in the local database at the edge, the ESP32-S3 forwards the image to the cloud tier via http and signals a message over MQTT.
 AWS can then perform more intensive investigations, such as comparison against a much larger database or other advanced analytics and models (e.g., federated AI).
 Currently, it utilizes the face rekognizer service of AWS.

 **System Architecture Diagram**

-Mermaid Graph
+Abstract Representation of Basic Flow

 ```mermaid
 graph TD